 Also, essential to manage the fear of weight gain or impatience towards weight loss.
 Recognise, if this is a clear trigger for you, that sabotages your progress, creates negative emotions and intense cravings.

-By setting achievable objectives and maintaining a realistic timeframe, it’s much easier to sustain motivation.
+Sustain your motivation by setting goals that are actually achievable and realistic to maintain.
 Also helps you avoid feeling discouraged while learning how to stop binging.
 If binge eating and disordered eating have been with you for a while, it may take a little while to make peace with food, yet patience is essential.

 5. Practice Mindful Eating

-Mindful eating is a powerful tool to help overcome food obsession and binge eating, although it may feel challenging to start practising.
-Mindful eating involves fully focusing on the experience of eating and enjoying each bite.
-Avoid rushing through your meals and barely tasting them.
-It requires taking the time to appreciate the appearance, smell, taste, and texture of the food.
+Mindful eating is a super powerful tool to stop binge eating, although it can be challenging to start practising it.
+Start with fully focusing on the food you’re eating and enjoy each bite.
+Avoid rushing through your meals or barely tasting them.
+Take the time to appreciate the appearance, smell, taste, and texture of your food.

-Instead of mindlessly consuming food or eating in response to emotional triggers, mindful eating encourages conscious eating.
-This fosters a healthier and more balanced relationship to food.
-It discourages the guilt associated with eating certain foods, like chocolate, sweets or processed foods.
+Instead of mindlessly hoofing food down or eating in response to emotional triggers, mindful eating encourages conscious eating.
+It can help create a more natural and balanced relationship to food.
+It also helps reduce the guilt that comes with eating certain foods, like chocolate, sweets or processed foods.
 Working with your hunger and fullness cues also promotes satisfaction with each bite.

 Recognise, if there are specific food rules at play.
 This is guidance that comes from your mind, rather than the body and is a form of dietary restriction.
 Therefore, an attempt to create control around food leads to loss of control, intense cravings and emotional eating.

-When eating for well-being and not for the diet, mindful eating can be instrumental in breaking the binge-restrict cycle.
+When eating for well-being and not for the diet, mindful eating can be instrumental in beating binge eating.
 When compulsive eating is behind you, aim to explore intuitive eating as the next step.

 6. Learn strategies to bounce back after a binge

-The path to overcoming binge eating is rarely linear; relapses happen and are a part of the process.
-If a relapse occurs, it's important to recognise that you haven't failed.
+The path to overcoming binge eating is rarely linear.
+Relapses do happen and are a part of the process.
+If a relapse occurs, recognise that you haven’t failed.
 View every “failure” as an opportunity to grow and get really good at recovery skills.

-Remember, it's crucial to be kind to yourself during this process and guilt and self-blame are not productive.
-Instead, reaffirm your commitment to recovery and remind yourself of the progress you've made so far.
-You're doing so well!
+It’s crucial to be kind to yourself during the recovery process.
+Guilt and self-blame are not productive!
+Instead, remind yourself of your big WHYs and progress you’ve made so far.
+You’re doing so well!

 Figure out what helps you bounce back after a binge eating episode and helps you feel mentally and physically better.
 Does having a balanced nourishing meal help?
 Perhaps taking a long walk or calling a close friend seems to make the process easier.